NIEM/NIEM-Releases/README.md

 ## Feedback

-Please submit feedback by Friday, September 13, 2019.
+Please submit feedback by Wednesday, September 18, 2019.

 Feedback may be submitted by either creating a [new issue](https://github.com/NIEM/NIEM-Releases/issues) or by emailing <niem-comments@lists.gatech.edu>.